panoply/vscode-liquid/README.md

 # Formatting

-Formatting can be enabled/disabled via the command palette and respects vscode settings like `editor.formatOnSave` and `defaultFormatter`.
+Formatting can be enabled/disabled via the command palette and respects `editor.formatOnSave`.
 When Liquid formatting is **enabled** the extension will format Liquid, JSON and all suffixed `*.liquid` files supported by [Prettify](https://github.com/panoply/prettify).
-You can **disable** beautification by clicking the 💧 emoji icon in the status bar or define a set of directories/files to exclude from handling using the `format.ignore[]` option.
+You can **disable** beautification by clicking the 💧 emoji icon in the status bar or define a set of directories/files to exclude from handling using the `format.ignore` option.
 Formatting options for controlling code output style can be provided within a .liquidrc file or alternatively you can use the workspace setting options.

 ### Prettify 🎀